TPRPT/VR_Lab/Project description.md

 ### Static objects
 [Which objects appear in your scene and do not move?]
-- Object A
-- Object B
+- Roads and Surrounding Landscapes

 ### Dynamic objects
 [Which objects appear in your scene that can be moved or interacted with?]
-- Object A
-- Object B
+- Motorcycle
+- Another vehicles and pedestrians

 ### Sounds:
 [Which sounds are used?]
-- Sound 1
+- Engine
-- Sound 2
+- Horn

 ### Locomotion
 [Choose one]